 We have also agreed to reimburse certain of the representative's out of pocket expenses not to exceed \$80,000 in the aggregate, including the fees of underwriters' counsel, which will not exceed \$65,000 and IPREO software related expenses, background check expenses, tombstones and marketing related expenses including roadshow expenses.
-We may pay certain fees, in amounts that have yet to be determined, to foreign finders who are not affiliated with the underwriters and are not members of FINRA.

-We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts, commissions and underwriter expense reimbursement will be approximately \$0.35 million.
+We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts, commissions and underwriter expense reimbursement will be approximately \$ million.